Professor Thea Pitman

 - Popular cultures

-My research focuses on the fast-expanding field of Latin American digital cultural production (net art, hypermedia literature, tactical media, and so on) as well as on digital activism and new social movements.
+My research focuses on the fast-expanding field of Latin American digital cultural production as well as on digital activism and new social movements.
 It includes the first edited book on the subject to be published in English, Latin American Cyberculture and Cyberliterature (LUP, 2007), and the monograph Latin American Identity in Online Cultural Production (Routledge, 2013), both co-authored with Claire Taylor, and a steady stream of articles, chapters and short-form scholarship.

 More recently I have developed my research to focus on Indigenous appropriations of new media technologies, using media archaeological methods and focusing on websites set up by Indigenous communities in Brazil and Colombia.
 With the support of a British Academy/Leverhulme Small Research Grant, I have also worked as both researcher and international curator for the AEI - Arte Eletrônica Indígena project, run by the Brazilian NGO Thydêwá.
 As part of my curatorial contribution to the project, I have organised three exhibitions: Digital Natives, Leeds International Festival, 2018; and special exhibits at the British Academy Summer Showcase 2019, and at the Ars Electronica Festival 2019.
 In conjunction with the Ars Electronica Festival we were also awarded an Honorable Mention in the European Commission-sponsored Science, Technology and Arts (ST+ARTS) Prize 2019, and were the only winning entry from the Global South, from a pool of over 2,000 entries.
 I have also produced a short video of my research findings entitled Occupy MAM (co-directed with Sebastián Gerlic).
-My current research plans involve further work on Indigenous new media arts in the Americas.
+I currently have a book in press relating to this project entitled Decolonising the Museum: The Curation of Indigenous Contemporary Art in Brazil (Tamesis, forthcoming 2021).
+My future research plans involve further work on Indigenous new media arts in the Americas.

 I have also recently collaborated both with Thydêwá and the Colombian communication-action initiative Pueblos en Camino, as well as colleagues at the Universidade Federal do Rio de Janeiro and the Universidad Autónoma de Occidente, Cali, on an AHRC/GCRF-funded Research Network that I led, entitled “Sumak Kawsay and the Sustainable Development Agenda: Critical Debates and Creative Responses from a Latin American Indigenous Perspective” (2018-19).
 This project explored the intersection between Indigenous understandings of “good living” and questions of sustainability in Brazil and Colombia.
 Preliminary findings have been published in two dossiers in the journals Revista Periferias and Lugar Comum.